Kubernetes Installation#

 If the container fails, you can check the logs of the failed container.
 This can be done with the following command:

-In Package Manager's logs, we can see that the container is failing to start because Package Manager cannot reach our Postgres database:
+In Package Manager's logs, we can see the container is failing to start because Package Manager cannot reach our Postgres database:

 2023/07/07 17:27:01 Error running services: Error: Unable to initialize a connection to the database: Unable to connect to DB: failed to connect to `host=packagemanager.posit.co user=packagemanager database=packagemanager`: dial error (timeout: dial tcp 34.194.154.154:5432: i/o timeout)